theintern/intern/docs/writing_tests.md

 ### Object

 This is the default interface used for Intern’s self-tests and most examples.
-A suite is a simple object, and tests are functions in a `tests` property on that object.
+A suite is a simple object, and tests are functions on that object.

 ```js
 // tests/unit/component.js